hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 # Automated tests

 We use the [JUnit5](https://junit.org/junit5/) testing framework to automate tests.
-As per convention in Eclipse RCP applications, tests are located in seperated test bundles and not part of the original bundle which is tested.
+As per convention in Eclipse RCP applications, tests are located in separated test bundles and not part of the original bundle which is tested.
 In Hexatomic, all test bundles should be located in the `tests/` folder.